HOME CREATIVE WORKS ART LESSON PLANS LEGAL CASES CONTACT ME

 The Pysanky of Tamara Filas

-Pysanky is the art of dyeing eggs using a wax resist method, common in Ukraine and other slavic countries.
+Pysanky is the art of dyeing eggs using a wax resist method, common in Ukraine and other Slavic countries.
 One dyed egg is referred to as a pysanka, the singular form of pysanky.
 It is a common tradition to dye them around Easter.
 I am half Ukrainian, so I enjoy being able to continue this part of my heritage.
 My designs are different than some of the traditional pysanky, which uses many common motifs that have historical meanings, generally presented in a symmetrical manner.
 Mine are more of a free-form type of design, often asymmetrical.

 I learned how to make pysanky in April 2002 at my grandmother's church.
 During the school year of 2003-2004, I was even able to teach ten of my art students how to create their own pysanky.
 If you would like to read more about it, follow the link to the text I wrote when I taught this art.